chandralinuxos/Chandra-Linux-OS/README.md

 ## Welcome To The Official Website, For The Chandra Linux Operating System
 ---

-Chandra Linux, is a free, stylish, operating system, based on Ubuntu .
+Chandra Linux is a free, stylish, operating system, based on Ubuntu .

 The OS comes preinstalled with many software applications, aimed at a better user-experience.
 It also uses a video login profile (customizable), which is much more expressive, than the generally used picture login profile .